elunna/nerfhack-changelog/README.md

 ### Specific artifact changes
 * Cleaver is prevented from cleaving peaceful bystanders (unless cursed) (xnh)
 * Excalibur will fix any negative enchantment on it when created from #dipping (xnh)
+* Eye of the Aethiopica must be worn to grant energy regeneration and half-spell damage.
 * Eyes of the Overworld protect against more gaze attacks (Evil)
-* The Eyes of the Overworld's xray-vision range was increased to 8 (from FIQHack).
+* Eyes of the Overworld's xray-vision range was increased to 8 (from FIQHack).
 * Fire Brand instakills highly flammable monsters and green slimes (xnh)
 * Fire Brand cures sliming whenever you attack with it
 * Fire Brand is now a short sword (Evil)